 Capped mortgages allowed borrowers to pay their instalments at variable rates that had a fixed limit.
 However, lenders topped offering these schemes once basic bank rate dropped sharply during the global economic downturn.

-One of these providers is the Coventry Building Society, which is offering customers a capped mortgage product that allows them to borrow up to as much as 65 per cent of the total value of a property.
+One of these providers is the Coventry Building Society, which is offering customers a capped mortgages product that allows them to borrow up to as much as 65 per cent of the total value of a property.
 The deal is currently available at the rate of 2.99 per cent and has a fixed cap of 3.99 per cent.

-The building society is also offering house-hunters who need to borrow more money a mortgage product with 75 per cent loan-to-value, with a present rate of 3.49 per cent that is capped to a maximum 4.49 per cent.
+The building society is also offering house-hunters who need to borrow more money a mortgages product with 75 per cent loan-to-value, with a present rate of 3.49 per cent that is capped to a maximum 4.49 per cent.

 Last month, John Charcol reported that the mortgages lending market is being dominated by variable rate products which claimed a 75 per cent share of the market.